Inclusion / accessibility

 SGB IX, which was passed in 2001, contains the definition of the general concept of disability,

 which is used for the entire German legal system, as it has also been adopted by the state equality laws.
 It is therefore also the basis for universities, e.g. for the assessment of compensation for disadvantages, the granting of study-facilitating assistance and other financial support.
-The legislator defines people with disabilities as those whose physical function, mental ability or mental health is highly likely to deviate from the typical condition for their age for more than six months and whose participation in society is therefore impaired (see Section 2 SGB IX, see also Section 3 BGB).
+The legislator defines people with disabilities as those whose physical function, mental ability or mental health is likely to deviate from the typical condition for their age for more than six months and whose participation in society is therefore impaired (see Section 2 SGB IX, see also Section 3 BGB).
 Severely disabled persons according to Section 2 (2) SGB IX are people with a degree of disability of 50 or more.
 The definition of disability also includes long-term chronic illnesses or those with an episodic course, such as rheumatism, epilepsy, multiple sclerosis or allergies.

 The Federal Participation Act gradually reformed SGB IX from 2017 to 2023.
 The BTHG aims to take account of the new social understanding of an inclusive society and enable more self-determination for people with disabilities through an unrestricted right to participation - in accordance with Art.
 3 UN CRPD - and the necessary support services.